adamrudolf-becube/minicrm-automation/README.md

 If you have any questions, don't hesitate to send it to info@becube.hu!

-# BeCube MiniCRM automation script system
+# BeCube MiniCRM automatizációs szkriptrendszer - magyar nyelvű dokumentáció

 *This is the Hungarian version of the documentation and is only the direct translation of the document above this line.
 Is you prefer to